Hildegard von Bingen, Pastel drawing ~2018

 Hildegard was as physician engaged in simple natural healing.She emphasizes the importance of the relationship between man and nature, as well as between body and soul.
-Health is closely related to being in harmony with nature. was a major experimenter with herbal remedies.
+Health is closely related to being in harmony with nature.
+She was a major experimenter with herbal remedies.
 She catalogued the effects of over 200 herbs and plants and their medicinal effects on the human body, collecting them in epic volumes for future generations to discover.
 She wrote also the book Physica sive subtilitatum diversarum naturarum creaturarum, partly in German, partly in Latin.
 The German plant names from this book are among the oldest known.
 In her books Causae et curae and Physics she describes numerous medicinal recipes.

-A guided tour given by a Pharmacist through the Hildegard von Bingen-Garten in Kurpark Badweilen.
+A guided tour given by a Pharmacist through The Hildegard von Bingen-Garten in Kurpark Badweilen.
 Very worthwhile.